Aerospace Grade Aluminium

 7475

-Finally, there is aluminum alloy 7475, which is at times found in the fuselage bulkheads of large aircraft.
+Finally, there is aluminium alloy 7475, which is at times found in the fuselage bulkheads of large aircraft.
 Like others mentioned herein, it's incredibly strong.

-The demand for aluminum in the aerospace will most likely double in the next few years, especially with the newly developed aluminum-lithium alloys that could reduce aircraft weight and improve performance.
+The demand for aluminium in the aerospace will most likely double in the next few years, especially with the newly developed aluminium-lithium alloys that could reduce aircraft weight and improve performance.